msaipraneeth2001/On-Prem-to-Azure-ELT/README.md

 ## Features

 - Visual representation of Sales Data.
-- Breakdown of salaries by experience level
+- Breakdown of sales by Product Category.
+- Customers by Country.
+- Gender Classification.

 ## Tools Used

-- Azure Cloud Platform
+- Azure Cloud Platform.
-- Power BI (for dashboard creation and data modelling)
+- Power BI (for dashboard creation and data modelling).

-## How to Use

-1. Clone this repository